rchesak/Database-Programming/README.md

 # Database-Programming
-This is my final project for a Database Programming class (CSC 452) at DePaul University.
+This is my final project for a Database Programming class at DePaul University.
-It showcases an ability to use Java as well as PL/SQL for creating a normalized database (3NF), parsing files, manipulating data, loading tables, and running advanced queries.
+It demonstrates an ability to use Java as well as PL/SQL for creating a normalized database (3NF), parsing files, manipulating data, loading tables, and running advanced queries.

 ## Sample Output